Regulation

 Co-Founder & Chief Strategy Officer

-Mike Kennedy is co-founder and chief strategy officer at Green Check Verified.
-Mr. Kennedy’s background is in helping community financial institutions leverage technology to better manage their compliance and risk functions, and he has helped hundreds of institutions develop and implement bespoke compliance programs.
+Mike Kennedy is a co-founder and chief strategy officer at Green Check Verified.
+His background is in helping community financial institutions leverage technology to better manage their compliance and risk functions, and he has helped hundreds of institutions develop and implement bespoke compliance programs.

 Prior to co-founding Green Check Verified, Mr. Kennedy helped scale Continuity, the first SaaS-based compliance management system for community financial institutions.